 best_plan, which is based on iterative deepening search and is unable to detect unsatisfiability.
 The program for Ratatouille was written after the competition.
 It can only solve the small dataset.

 Round 1B looked relatively easy for Picat and me.
 I submitted solutions to all but the large dataset of problem C. Later the judge determined the solution to A's large dataset "incorrect".
 The correctecd version for problem A solves the large dataset easily.

-So far, all of Picat's modules for combinatorial search have been put into good use: cp is used in Tidy Numbers, mip is used in Fasion Show and Stable Neighbors, sat is used in Alphabet Cake, and tabling (including planner) is used in Play a Dragon and Pony Express.
+So far, all of Picat's modules for combinatorial search have been put into good use: cp is used in Tidy Numbers, mip is used in Fasion Show, Stable Neighbors, and Parenting Partnering, sat is used in Alphabet Cake, and tabling (including planner) is used in Play a Dragon and Pony Express.
 I can't imagine how I would do without Picat.